Static pricing for multi-unit prophet inequalities: Discussion

-This paper focuses on providing an understanding of the performance of static pricing in multi-unit prophet inequalities.
+This paper provides an understanding of the performance of static pricing in multi-unit prophet inequalities.
 We show a simple static pricing scheme that obtains a competitive ratio that adapts to the size of the supply.
 This is enabled by a clean revenue-utility decomposition which allows to move beyond the now dominant \emph{balanced} approach to analyze prophet inequalities.
 We hope that this decomposition can further our understanding of prophet inequalities for more settings.
+In particular, it has already inspired follow-up work as our technique has been a building block in providing multi-unit prophet inequality guarantees under the random-order arrival model~\cite{ArnostiMa2021}.

-While our work provides a significant improvement in the competitive ratio of static pricing for small values of $k$ (the first competitive ratio beyond $\nicefrac{1}{2}$ for static pricing), we do not know if these ratios are tight.
-Understanding whether the competitive ratio can be improved via another static pricing scheme, or constructing improved lower bounds, are intriguing directions for future work.
+An interesting direction that remains open is to extend our approach to the setting with multiple different items.
+For its single-unit version, the existing guarantees rely on the~\emph{balanced prices} approach, which cannot yield competitive ratios beyond $1/2$ (see Section~\ref{ssec:related_work} for a relevant discussion).
+It would be interesting to provide improved guarantees for multi-item multi-unit prophet inequalities.